thinh-vu/vnstock/README.md

 vnstock is relying on public/private APIs to provide stock data.
 It is **FREE** and has **NO LIMITATIONS**.

+You can get more context and a demo notebook of using this package on my blog post in Vietnamses/English [here](https://thinhvu.com/2022/09/22/vnstock-api-tai-du-lieu-chung-khoan-python/)

 ## 🛠 Installation